Rape in India: Rape of minors

-Using a small sample survey, Human Rights Watch projects more than 7,200 minors – 1.6 in 100,000 minors – are raped each year in India.
-Among these, victims who do report the assaults are alleged to suffer mistreatment and humiliation from the police.
+Using a small sample survey, Human Rights Watch projected that more than 7,200 minors – 1.6 in 100,000 minors – are raped each year in India.
+Among these, victims who report the assaults are alleged to suffer mistreatment and humiliation from the police.
 Minor girls are trafficked into prostitution in India, thus rape of minors conflates into a lifetime of suffering.
 Of the countries studied by Maplecroft on sex trafficking and crime against minors, India was ranked 7th worst.